Robrowno/rally-blog/README.md

 - Abubakar Shafique: Abubakar has been an incredible teacher of Django concepts to me.
 Through his lessons, I have picked up a much better confidence using the Django framework, and when I'm stuck he always sends me resources to look at online that could help with a particular issue I'm stuck on, which has helped me nine times out of ten when trying to solve a problem.
 Abubakar also introduced me to the SendGrid API for handling emails and resetting passwords, and taught me how to use it in conjunction with a project.
 Without Django lessons with Abubakar, I simply would not have progressed and developed as well as I have.

+- Chris Williams for assisting me in advice regarding config vars before deployment, showing me a nifty trick to replace `DEBUG = True` or `DEBUG = False` with `DEBUG = DEVELOPMENT in os.environ` to prevent me from having to reset it each time I wanted to deploy or go back into development.
+He also sent me some great resources for html validation tips and gave great advice for Django projects in general!

 - C.I Tutor support, for their guidance in resolving bugs in development.
 I'd particularly like to extend my thanks to Ed from Tutor support for his kindness and patience!

 ---
 ## Final Thoughts: